 Funding & Support

 There are many funding options available through different programs.
-We are the experts in being able to navigate the system, identify the appropriate coverage available, facilitate gathering the necessary information & services required, and submit the request on your behalf.
+We are experts in being able to navigate the system, identify the appropriate coverage available, facilitate gathering the necessary information & services required, and submitting the request on your behalf.
 Below is the list of programs available to you.
 Please call us for any specific programs not listed below.

 We are an authorized vendor for ADP Mobility Devices.

 ADP covers 75% of the cost for equipment and supplies.
 For these items, they are billed directly by the supplier and you pay 25% when you buy the item.

 In some cases, you receive a series of payments throughout the year to help cover the cost of supplies.

 Funding web address: https://www.ontario.ca/page/assistive-devices-program

 The Ontario Disability Support Program (ODSP) is an Ontario government program is designed to help families who have a disability needs and require financial aide due to poor income or lack of.

 - Balance not covered by ADP

 Funding web address: http://www.mcss.gov.on.ca/en/mcss/programs/social/odsp/